 Annual Funds at Kenyon (the Kenyon Fund and the Kenyon Parents Fund) directly benefits your student’s experience by providing support to six major areas:

 Did you know…

-…that the Kenyon Parents Fund has the highest current parent participation rate among its peer colleges (link to list) with 51% current parents contributing in 2012-2013?
+…that the Kenyon Parents Fund has one of the highest current parent participation rate among its peer colleges with 50% current parents contributing in 2013-2014?